 Curling.
-It’s all the range and you can join the club, too
+It’s all the rage and you can join the club, too

 It was 2010 and he was at a bar in Boston with his wife and some friends.
 “The Olympics were on TV,” he said, “and curling was on.
 It was mesmerizing.
 I could watch a stone go down a sheet of ice all day.
 I was automatically hooked.”
 He and his wife found a curling club, took a class, and joined a league.
 They’ve been curling ever since.

 It IS mesmerizing to watch a curling match and there is far more to it than you’d think.
-“It is such a beautiful sport,” said Melanie Lee.
+“It is such a beautiful sport,” said Diane Ballon.
 She’s been curling for about seven years, first in the Belfast (Maine) Curling Club and now in the Pine Tree Club.
 “It’s very athletic even though some people don’t think it looks like it is.
 The sweeping is very aerobic.”

-Dianne Ballon, who’s been playing for two years, got started because she’s interested in Scottish activities.
+Melanie Lee, who’s been playing for two years, got started because she’s interested in Scottish activities.
 (Curling originated in Scotland in the 1500s).
 “It’s really fun,” she said, “and you meet great people.”

 The object of curling is to slide a stone (the club uses 42-pound granite stones) down a 150-foot long “sheet” on the ice into a circular target called a “house.”
 You want to get your stones closer to the house than your opponent.